Enterprise Financial Services (EFSC)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Enterprise Financial Services’s EPS grew at an astounding 15.4% compounded annual growth rate over the last five years.
-However, this performance was lower than its 18.5% annualized revenue growth, telling us the company became less profitable on a per-share basis as it expanded.
+Enterprise Financial Services’s EPS grew at an astounding 19.2% compounded annual growth rate over the last five years, higher than its 16.9% annualized revenue growth.
+This tells us the company became more profitable on a per-share basis as it expanded.

-In Q3, Enterprise Financial Services reported adjusted EPS of $1.20, down from $1.29 in the same quarter last year.
-This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects Enterprise Financial Services’s full-year EPS of $5.20 to grow 3.1%.
+In Q4, Enterprise Financial Services reported adjusted EPS of $1.36, up from $1.32 in the same quarter last year.
+This print was close to analysts’ estimates.
+Over the next 12 months, Wall Street expects Enterprise Financial Services’s full-year EPS of $5.24 to grow 5%.

 8. Tangible Book Value Per Share (TBVPS)